lifepillar/ASMake/README.md

 Currently, ASMake has the following options:

 - `--dry`: do not really execute shell commands.
+- `--verbose`: be verbose.

+Unknown options are silently ignored.
 Options are specified between `asmake` and the name of the task.
-For example:
+For example,

     asmake --dry build